elarsaks/elarsaks/README.md

 Haaga-Helia, wanting to be a web designer and ended it wanting to be a full stack developer.

-Now that I have my first half a year of industry experience under my belt, I would love to master my skills as a full-stack developer and then to continue growing towards data engineering and analytics.
+Now that I have my first half a year of industry experience under my belt, I would love to master my skills as a full-stack developer before mobing on to bigger and greater things.

 #### Full-Stack JavaScript portfolio:
 * Live: [Vue](http://35.228.155.3:8080/), [React](http://35.228.155.3:3000/), [Node](http://35.228.155.3:3001/)